lol2kpe/EDA397_Team3/report_template.md

 ---
 title: 'Agile Development Processes Project Report'
 author:
+- Johan Andersson
+- David Fogelberg
+- Sam Halali
+- Gunnar Gunnarsson
+- Nandha gopal elangovan
-- Magnus Ågren
+- ,,
-- Terese Besker
+- ,,
 ---

 This is a basic template for the project report.
 Fill it out over the course of the project.